-This policy applies to all investigators at Boston Children's Hospital (BCH) who submit proposals for human subject research to the Institutional Review Board (IRB).
-BCH is compliant with the Food and Drug Administration and the Office of Human Research Protections Guidance in reviewing, evaluating, and managing conflicts of interest in human subject research.
+This policy applies to all investigators at Boston Children's Hospital who submit proposals for human subject research to the Institutional Review Board (IRB).
+Boston Children's Hospital is compliant with the U.S. Food and Drug Administration and the Office of Human Research Protections guidance in reviewing, evaluating, and managing conflicts of interest in human subject research.